Machy8/Grid/docs/positioning.md

 # Positioning

-Positions are available with or without prefixes
+Positions are available with or without prefixes.

 - **Static:** - position-static
 - **Relative:** - position-relative